pulp-platform/croc/README.md

 #### Docker (easy)
 There are two possible ways, the easiest way is to install docker and work in the docker container, you can follow the install guides on the [Docker Website](https://docs.docker.com/desktop/).
-**Note:** We may not support the latest version.
-The currently supported version (tag) is **2024.09**.
+You do not need to manually download the container image, this will be done when running the script.
+If you do not have `git` installed on your system, you also need to install [Github Desktop](https://desktop.github.com/download/) and then clone this git repository.

 It is a good idea to grant non-root (`sudo`) users access to docker, this is decribed in the [Docker Article](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

-Finally, you can navigate to this directory, open a terminal and type:
+Finally, you can navigate to this directory, open a terminal (PowerShell in Windows) and type:
 ```sh
 # Linux only (starts and enters docker container in shell)
 ./start_linux.sh